 You might think you don’t have the time or budget to focus on the operational side of brand governance.
 But not making it a priority is almost certainly costing you more in the form of wasted resources, budget, and a slower time to market.

 External marketing budgets are shrinking.
-Which means that now is the time to look at how your brand and marketing teams function and where you could find more efficient ways of doing things, in order to free up much-needed resources, time, and money.
+Which means that now is the time to look at how your marketing and brand teams function and where you could find more efficient ways of doing things, in order to free up much-needed resources, time, and money.

 6 signs it’s time to assess your brand operations